 It might not be practical to turn off your appliances at the wall, but your laptop, phone and other appliances will still use power if you leave them on standby.

-Switching them off would save you money as you’ll be using less energy, potentially saving you up to £30 per year.
+Switching them off uses less energy, potentially saving you around £35 per year.

 Make sure you’re not getting overcharged for your energy use by supplying regular readings.
 If you’re in credit, you’re entitled to ask for a refund.

 Change older or halogen bulbs to LEDs as they use less energy so are cheaper to run and last longer than standard bulbs.
 You could save up to £40 per year.